crim-ca/pydggsapi/docs/source/tinydb_configuration/index.rst

 Developers implementing new DGGRS and collections providers must register the latest providers in the tables ``dggrs`` or ``collection_providers`` with a unique ID such that the implementation can be referenced in the collections table.

-You can find the details of those three tables in the upcoming sections.

 .. _collections: